-The Science of Stem Cell Therapy
+The Science of Cellular Treatment

 Back in the 1950s experiments with bone marrow revealed the existence of specialized cells that were given the name stem cells.
 They could literally “stem” regeneration of other damaged cells in the body by drawing on their unique capacity to create (or re-create) many of the specialized cell lines in the body.

 For more than three decades stem cells derived from bone marrow have been used as additional treatment for certain types of cancer such as leukemia and lymphoma.
 Within the bone marrow all blood cell types are produced – red blood cells, white blood cells, platelets, and stem cells.
 In cancer treatment, certain chemotherapy agents can kill off the bone marrow of the patient, so stem cell transplants are then used in this application to restore the bone marrow.

 Mesenchymal stem cells (MSCs), the primary type of stem cell derived from the bone marrow, have four very distinct fates:

 - Self-renewal – can divide and create additional stem cells